MuhammadMannan/MuhammadMannan/README.md

 I'm currently studying computer science at Bellevue College 🎓 with a focus in python 🐍

 Skills: Python, HTML, CSS

-- 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: email me!
+- 📫 How to reach me: Email!
 - ⚡ Fun fact: I've traveled to over 10 countries, but I've never been on a roller coaster.